 Originally conceived as Lille’s bid for the European Medicines Agency, the building continues the original intent of recreating the office typology along three tenets for health: light, air, and nature.
-In the absence of space for a sperate ground level park— the building is constrained by sprawling highways and roads on either side— we have made the footprint of the building and the park one and the same.
+In the absence of space for a sperate ground level park— the building is constrained by sprawling highways and roads on either side— we have made the footprint of the building and the park one and the same, giving all employees direct access to nature at all levels while increasing the biodiversity of Lille.
 The site directly abuts the major rail and roadways connecting Lille with other major European cities.
-Nestled between the Grand Palais convention center and the Regional Council for the Hauts-de-France region, the Biotope is a prominent addition to this bustling corridor.
+Nestled between the Grand Palais convention center and the Regional Council for the Hauts-de-France region, the Biotope is a prominent addition to this bustling corridor, connecting the large green areas around the city into one network.

-Greenery travels up and around the Biotope as a natural extension of the city’s Green Ring running through the site.
+Greenery is fully integrated into the building's architecture, traveling up and around the Biotope as a natural extension of the city’s Green Ring running through the site.
 The Biotope creates a biodiverse ecosystem in the midst of the city.

 Derived from the Greek expression for “Place of Life”, the expansive network of terraced gardens, balconies, and bridges are the breeding grounds for over 65 species of plants.